pluralsight/guides/published/interesting-apis/building-a-real-time-application-with-react-react-router-horizon-io-and-oauth/article.md

 Finally, we're ready to test the authentication.
 Execute `npm start` to pack the changes and start the server.

-The first time you log into the application, it will prompt you to authorize it on Github:`
+The first time you log into the application, it will prompt you to authorize it on Github:

 ![Github authentication](https://raw.githubusercontent.com/pluralsight/guides/master/images/c8e2b979-c020-453c-8a80-843540310c74.gif)

 Notice that the menu now changes for (un)authenticated users and, since we're filtering by user ID, the previously entered messages are not shown.

 In the logs of the server, you should also see this line:
 ```
+warn: Auto-creating index on collection "users": [["id"]]
-warn: Auto-creating index on collection "messages" (dev mode): ["author"]
+warn: Auto-creating index on collection "messages": [["author"]]
 ```

 In development mode, Horizon will create an index to speed up the queries automatically.